-General Education Promotion (also known as -adult high school") - Courses leading to completion of credits and passing of state-mandated assessments (Florida Comprehensive Assessment Test, or FCAT) necessary to qualify for a high school diploma.
+Adult High School - Courses leading to completion of credits and passing of statemandated assessments (Florida Comprehensive Assessment Test, or FCAT) necessary to qualify for a high school diploma.

-Vocational Preparatory Instruction (VPI) - Adult general education through which students learn academic and workforce readiness skills at the level of functional literacy (grade level 6.0 - 8.9) or higher so that students may pursue certificate career education or higher level career education.
+Applied Academics for Adult Education - Adult general education through which students learn academic and workforce readiness skills at the level of functional literacy (grade level 6.0 - 8.9) or higher so that students may pursue certificate career education or higher level career education.